 - 1. The interim examination is the assessment whether the student has met the requirements for passing the course (the learning outcomes). - 2.
 The Examiner is responsible for the assessment of the interim examination. - 3.
 For all study units (courses, theses and internships) the assessments are expressed as a mark on a scale from 1 to 10.
 In exceptional cases (for example for study units/courses consisting of a series of excursions) the Examining Board can give permission beforehand to assess the result with a testimonial (satisfactory/unsatisfactory). - 4.
 Marks lower than 6 are rounded off to whole points.
 Marks higher than or equal to 6 are rounded off to half points. - 5.
-Partial grades are not rounded off. - 6.
-A subject is passed if one of the following conditions is satisfied: the mark for the subject is at least 6 (after rounding off), a satisfactory testimonial is awarded or an exemption is granted. - 7.
+A subject is passed if one of the following conditions is satisfied: the mark for the subject is at least 6 (after rounding off), a satisfactory testimonial is awarded or an exemption is granted. - 6.
 There will be a conversion of the grades and/or the credits of courses provided by other institutes of higher education, either in the Netherlands or abroad, if the level of the course doesn't equal the standards which are established in the EER.
-The Examining Board will decide on such a conversion with help from this procedure document. - 8.
-The course description in the Study Handbook and/or the course guide gives the option of possible partial interim examinations and informs how the results of these partial examinations determine the final result for the examination of the course.
-If a course allows for the earning of bonus credits that count toward the final grade of the course in question, this must be mentioned in the Study Handbook.
+The Examining Board will decide on such a conversion with help from this procedure document.

+- 7. The course description in the Study Handbook and or the course guide gives the option of possible partial interim examinations and informs how the results of these partial examinations determine the final result for the examination of the course.
 This description may not be in conflict with the rules and information determined in the Study Handbook and/or EER.
-The results of partial interim examinations for a course are recorded by the Examiner in his or her own administration;

-- 9. The thesis and internship are assessed by at least two experts, as further described in the EER. - 10.
-The Examiner is responsible for the timely registration and announcement of the results of an interim examination via the student information system, within the deadlines referred to in the Education and Examination Regulations. - 11.
-The Examiner organizes inspection of the interim examination during a consultation about the assessed work according to the relevant guidelines laid down in the Education and Examination Regulations.
+The results of partial interim examinations for a course are recorded by the Examiner in his or her own administration; - 8.
+The thesis and internship are assessed by at least two experts, one of which is the Examiner, as further described in the EER. - 9.
+The Examiner is responsible for the timely registration and announcement of the results of an interim examination via the student information system, within the deadlines referred to in the Education and Examination Regulations. - 10.
+The Examiner organizes inspection of the interim examination during a consultation about the completed work according to the relevant guidelines laid down in the Education and Examination Regulations.